littleplato/nieves-observer/README.md

 pipenv install -r requirements.txt
 ```

-For the app to work as intended, your `Postgres` has to be seeded with initial data.
-The schemas for the SQL tables can be found in the `Flask` app.
+For the app to work as intended, your Postgres database has to be seeded with initial data.
+The schemas for the SQL tables can be found in the Flask app.

 ### Client